 The origins of Earth and atmospheric science at LLNL can be traced to the Laboratory's nuclear test activities-atmospheric fallout prediction and later geological containment of underground nuclear tests and test-ban treaty verification.
-Over time, interest expanded to address pressing national environmental and energy challenges such as ozone depletion in the upper atmosphere, underground coal gasification, radioactive waste disposal, and the transport of contaminants in groundwater.
-The Laboratory's core competency in Earth and atmospheric science has been closely tied to long-term leadership in high-performance computing (HPC).
+Over time, interest expanded to address pressing national environmental and energy challenges such as ozone depletion in the upper atmosphere, shale oil and gas, radioactive waste disposal, and the transport of contaminants in groundwater.
+The Laboratory's core competency in Earth and atmospheric science has been closely tied to long-term leadership in high-performance computing (HPC) and data sciences.
 The validated simulation models developed by LLNL scientists have provided predictive capabilities that find wide-ranging energy, environmental, and national security applications.

-Atmospheric science is a cross-cutting core competency that is central to climate change modeling, as well as renewable energy system modeling, and atmospheric chemistry, transport, and dispersion modeling.
-The National Atmospheric Release Advisory Center (NARAC) and the Program for Climate Model Diagnosis and Intercomparison (PCMDI) represent major areas of longstanding LLNL leadership.
-NARAC modeling capabilities, which are continually improved, provide essential data to government decision makers in the event of hazardous emissions, such as the Fukushima radioactivity release in 2011.
-PCMDI's research includes efforts in uncertainty guantification, cloud parameterization, tool development for model diagnosis and intercomparison, and management of "big data" for climate research.
-Importantly, LLNL researchers also produce groundbreaking analyses of the contributing factors to climate change and potential consequences.
+LLNL's longstanding leadership in atmospheric science is central to climate change, renewable energy systems, and atmospheric chemistry, transport, and dispersion modeling.
+The National Atmospheric Release Advisory Center (NARAC) and Earth system modeling and analysis represent major areas of longstanding LLNL leadership.
+NARAC modeling capabilities provide timely and accurate information to aid emergency preparedness and response efforts in the event of hazardous emissions, such as the Fukushima radioactivity release in 2011.
+LLNL Climate Program's Earth system modeling research advances coupled model development on cutting-edge computers, cloud parameterization, tool development for model diagnosis and intercomparison, and management of "big data" for climate research.
+Importantly, LLNL researchers also produce groundbreaking analyses of the causes of climate change and their potential consequences on the Earth system.

-In Earth science, LLNL has developed world-class capabilities in subsurface modeling, including shock physics, seismic simulation, and fracture mechanics (including advanced tools for modeling fracture networks).
+In Earth science, LLNL has developed world-class capabilities in subsurface modeling, including shock physics, seismic simulation, and fracture mechanics (with advanced tools for modeling fracture networks).
 The behavior of rocks under loading, the propagation of seismic energy, and the movement and reaction of subsurface fluids underlie many important national security and energy applications.
 These include the detection of clandestine nuclear tests, the vulnerability of underground structures to attack, the hazard earthquakes pose to critical structures, the safe disposal of energy waste, and the discovery and management of hydrocarbon and thermal reservoirs.